Ivan Vicelich

 Ivan Robert Vicelich (Vicelić, /hr/; /ˈvɪsəlɪtʃ/ VISS-ə-litch; born 3 September 1976) is a New Zealand former professional footballer who played as a centre-back or defensive midfielder.
-He is his country's and Oceania's most-capped international of all time with 88 caps between 1995 and 2013, and featured at the 2010 FIFA World Cup.
+He is his country's second most-capped international and the second most-capped player in Oceania history behind only Chris Wood, having earned 88 caps between 1995 and 2013, and represented his nation at the 2010 FIFA World Cup.

 Club career

 Vicelich played for Waitakere City and Central United in the Lotto Sport Italia NRFL Premier before establishing himself as one of the best players for the Football Kingz, when the Auckland-based club joined the Australian National Soccer League in 1999.

 Thanks to the contacts he made through his Football Kingz colleague, John Lammers, he was able to impress Roda JC Kerkrade, with whom he signed in 2001.
 He was a regular player for the Dutch team until May 2006 when he signed a two-year contract with fellow Eredivisie club side, RKC Waalwijk.

 He returned to New Zealand and signed with Auckland City in the New Zealand Football Championship before the start of the 2008-09 season and was a key member of the Auckland squad that contested the 2009 FIFA Club World Cup in the United Arab Emirates in 2009.

 In July 2010, following the 2010 FIFA World Cup in which Vicelich started every one of New Zealand's three games, he signed a short-term deal to play for Chinese Super League club Shenzhen Ruby for four months.
 He returned to former club Auckland City in December 2010, following a 30-day stand-down period.
 Aged 38, he received the adidas Bronze Ball as the third best player at the 2014 FIFA Club World Cup in Morocco - at which Auckland finished in a surprise third place - bettered only by Real Madrid duo Cristiano Ronaldo and Sergio Ramos.

 He played his last game for Auckland City in the 2015 final which they won against Team Wellington on penalty kicks, qualifying for a record six consecutive times to the FIFA Club World Cup.